 In the second scenario, our customer partnered with a local pharmacy and had the system set up in a spot near the prescription counter.
-Although pharmacy staff kept an eye on the system, for the most part it was left completely unattended.
-Again, at the end of the short test people were invited to provide their contact details so that clinic staff could generate a list of potentially interested candidates.
-They too prioritized their follow up only with those who presented with some hearing loss.
+Although pharmacy staff kept an eye on the system, for the most part, it was left completely unattended.
+Again, at the end of the short test, people were invited to provide their contact details so that clinic staff could generate a list of potentially interested candidates.
+They prioritized their follow-up only with those who presented with some hearing loss.

-In both of these programs our customers tailored the system for their specific needs.
-It was branded with their clinic logos so that the users knew who to expect the follow up phone call or email from.
-And each were able to decide exactly what information they wanted to collect in their forms.
+In both of these programs, our customers tailored the system to their specific needs.
+It was branded with their clinic logos so that the users knew who to expect the follow-up phone call or email from.
+And each was able to decide exactly what information they wanted to collect in their forms.
 For example, one had multiple clinics across the city, so they opted to ask for a zip code so they could forward the lead to the clinic located closest to where the individual lived.
-The other wanted to collect a preferred contact method (email or phone) so we added this question to their form.
+The other wanted to collect a preferred contact method (email or phone), so we added this question to their form.
 Both also included branded signage that was affixed to the kiosk stand.
 The signs were large and eye-catching, used to capture attention and make it clear what exactly they were offering.

 Easy Set Up and Installation

-The screener at the health fair was used over a two-day period while the one in the pharmacy was set up for 10.
-Since the health fair screener was constantly attended, our customer opted not to use any sort of stand or case, while the unattended pharmacy system was securely locked in a kiosk stand with an integrated headphone holder the prevents the transducers from coming detached from the iPad itself.
-We work closely with the supplier of the kiosk stand and we chose them in part because they offer hardware set up support.
-Once the kiosk stand and iPad system arrived at the pharmacy they sent a representative to complete the installation.
+The screener at the health fair was used over a two-day period, while the one in the pharmacy was set up for 10.
+Since the health fair screener was constantly attended, our customer opted not to use any stand or case, while the unattended pharmacy system was securely locked in a kiosk stand with an integrated headphone holder that prevents the transducers from coming detached from the iPad itself.
+We work closely with the supplier of the kiosk stand, and we chose them in part because they offer hardware setup support.
+Once the kiosk stand and iPad system arrived at the pharmacy, they sent a representative to complete the installation.
 Our customer didn’t even need to be there for the system to start generating leads!

 This new customer acquisition solution includes access to our cloud-based portal, which is where all of the leads are automatically pushed.
-So, while staff were at the health fair employees back home could access the portal in real-time and immediately send out follow-up emails – while their brand name was still top of mind – to these newly acquired contacts.
-Same for the clinic who partnered with the pharmacy.
+So, while staff were at the health fair, employees back home could access the portal in real-time and immediately send out follow-up emails – while their brand name was still top of mind – to these newly acquired contacts.
+It is the same for the clinic that partnered with the pharmacy.
 Access to the iPad itself is not required to view who had completed the test.
 They just logged into their portal and exported a CSV file of new contacts every day for those 10 days.